Isabella-Mitchell/milestone-project-one/README.md

 ## Current Features

 ### Responsive on all device sizes
-- Through using mobile first design I have created a website that is fully responsive on all screen sizes.
+- By using mobile first design I have created a website that is fully responsive on all screen sizes.
-- I have used the Bootstrap grid system and Flex classes to adjust the layout based the device screen size.
+- I have used the Bootstrap grid system and Flex classes to adjust the layout based on the device screen size.
 This allows the images and texts to look good and be easy to read.

 ### Interactive elements
 - Videos on the Artists Page feature controls so that the user can choose to play and pause them.
-- Image Caroseuls on the Exhibitions Page feature forward and back buttons that the user can use to control the images.
+- Image Carousels on the Exhibitions Page feature forward and back buttons that the user can use to control the images.
 It also includes an indicator so the user can see what slide they are on.
-- Google map iframe on the About Page show users the location of the hotel.
+- A Google map iFrame on the About Page show users the location of the hotel.
-- The Nav bar turns into a drop down navbar on smaller devices.
+- The Navbar turns into a drop-down menu on smaller devices.
-- CSS transitions have been used on the nav bar, page sub-navigations, buttons and social media icons.
+- CSS transitions have been used on the navbar, page sub-navigations, buttons and social media icons.

 ## Future Features